acardiel21/diabetes-prediction-ml-models/README.md

 # diabetes-prediction-ml-models

 This project compares the performance of five supervised machine learning models to predict diabetes status using a real-world health dataset of over 250,000 individuals from the CDC's Behavioral Risk Factor Surveillance System (BRFSS).
-The was conducted as part of NYU's CS-UA 473: Fundamentals of Machine Learning.
+This was conducted as part of NYU's CS-UA 473: Fundamentals of Machine Learning.

 ---